Metaswitch/chronos/doc/scaling.md

 ### Rebalancing timers - active method

-The active resynchronization process has three steps:
+The active resynchronization process has three steps.
+The first and third step involve changing the Chronos configuration file (and reloading Chronos), and the second step actually covers the rebalancing process:

 #### Step 1